-As of December 31, 2023, we had finance leases for information technology equipment of \$119 million recorded in premises and equipment, with the related liability of \$130 million recorded in long-term debt, in our consolidated statement of condition.
-As of December 31, 2022, we had finance leases related to information technology equipment of an aggregate net book value of \$167 million recorded in equipment, and the related liability of \$176 million recorded in long-term debt, in our consolidated statement of condition.
-In December 2022, modifications were made to our One Lincoln Street Boston lease preparing for its expiration in 2023, resulting in reclassification from a finance lease to an operating lease.
+As of December 31, 2024 and 2023, we had finance leases for information technology equipment of \$67 million and \$119 million, respectively, recorded in premises and equipment, with the related liability of \$79 million and \$130 million, respectively, recorded in long-term debt, in our consolidated statement of condition.

-Finance lease right-of-use asset amortization is recorded in occupancy expense on a straight-line basis in our consolidated statement of income over the respective lease term.
-As of December 31, 2023, accumulated amortization of the finance lease rightof-use asset was \$88 million.
+Finance lease right-of-use asset amortization is recorded in information systems and communications expense on a straight-line basis in our consolidated statement of income over the respective lease term.
 Lease payments are recorded as a reduction of the liability, with a portion recorded as imputed interest expense.
-In 2023 and 2022, interest expense related to the finance lease obligation reflected in NII was \$5 million and \$6 million, respectively.
+Accumulated amortization of the finance lease right-of-use assets was \$135 million as of December 31, 2024.
+Interest expense related to the finance lease obligation reflected in NII was \$3 million and \$5 million in 2024 and 2023, respectively.

-As of December 31, 2023, an aggregate net book value of \$805 million for the operating lease right-of-use assets is recorded in other assets, with the related lease liability of \$832 million recorded in accrued expenses and other liabilities in our consolidated statement of condition.
+As of December 31, 2024, aggregate net book value of the operating lease right-of-use assets recorded in other assets was \$818 million, with the related lease liability recorded in accrued expenses and other liabilities in our consolidated statement of condition.